Keyboard shortcuts

 UDP/TCP port 53

-Incoming firewall
+Incoming firewall settings

-In this example, the IPv4 address of the Octalarm alarm dialler is 192.168.1.10.
+Example: firewall rules on incoming connections (source IP and destination port/protocol) IPv4 address of the Octalarm alarm dialler is 192.168.1.10.
 The IPv4 addresses of the management PCs are 10.0.0.30 and 172.16.3.40.

 10.0.0.30all192.168.1.10TCP port 80